 Key goals:

 Example: In Moana, after defeating Te Ka, Moana and Maui rebuild the island together.
-The journey ends not with a flourish but with gradual emotional fulfillment.
+The journey ends not with a flourish but with gradual emotional fulfilment.

 The denouement is the final wrap-up.
 This shows how the world has changed and gives readers emotional closure.